JB Pritzker, Governor, State of Illinois

 A. The Alternative Application asks students and parents for similar information to the FAFSA.
 Documents and information you will need to complete the application include:

-• Federal income tax returns, W-2’s, and other records of money earned (tax year 2021 information for the 2023-24 application; 2022 information will be used to complete the 2024-25 application after it becomes available in December 2023)
+• Federal income tax returns, W-2’s, and other records of money earned (2022 information is used to complete the 2024-25 application)

 • Bank statements and records of investments (if applicable)